Psychology for health matters

 Psychological therapy sessions

 Any psychological intervention starts with an initial assessment.
-It covers information about your health journey so far, the problems you are facing and what you would like to achieve in therapy.
-It may include the diagnosis experience, if it is an acute or chronic illness, symptoms, treatments, family and friendships, development, general wellbeing and any risk factors.
+It covers information about your past experiences, the problems you are facing and what you would like to achieve in therapy.
+It may include information about symptoms, treatments, family and friendships, general wellbeing and any risk factors.

 Find out more